-If the Infrastructure fee is applicable, your work unit may also charge a fee (School/Centre fee) - please check with your finance officer whether a School/Centre fee is applicable.
+If the Infrastructure fee is applicable, your work unit may also charge a fee (Faculty/Centre fee) - please check with your finance officer whether a Faculty/Centre fee is applicable.

-If you are aware of any funding bodies/schemes that allow for such a fee, please advise the Grants Team.
+If you are aware of any funding bodies/schemes that allow for such a fee, please advise the Grants and Contracts Team.

 Calculating the Infrastructure Fee